 The first single “Adulting,” an ode to all of the things we wish we didn’t have to deal with as we get older, received a visual treatment and is one of the project’s choice cuts.

 “To get consistently paid still on my wishlist,” she spits on the project’s final track “All Sides.”

-The project itself is named after something that both Jones and Nameless were hustling to stack through the creation process — him as a truck driver and her as both an Uber and Lyft driver.
+The project itself is named after something both Lyric and Nameless were doing to get through the creation process — Nameless was working as a truck driver and Lyric was driving both Uber and Lyft.
 It’s an aura that definitely permeates throughout.